Chart Color Schemes

 Evatt shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Evatt trail regional benchmarks; 37.0% of residents aged 15+ hold university degrees compared to the SA4 region's 46.8%.
-This gap indicates potential for educational development and skill enhancement.
-Bachelor degrees are most common at 22.2%, followed by postgraduate qualifications (9.7%) and graduate diplomas (5.1%).
-Trade and technical skills are prominent, with 30.2% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.6% and certificates at 19.6%.
+Evatt trail has a higher proportion of residents with university degrees compared to the SA4 region, with 37.0% versus 46.8%.
+The most common qualification is bachelor degrees at 22.2%, followed by postgraduate qualifications at 9.7% and graduate diplomas at 5.1%.
+Vocational credentials are also prevalent, with 30.2% of residents aged 15+ holding them.
+Advanced diplomas account for 10.6% and certificates for 19.6%.

-Educational participation is high; 30.3% of residents are currently enrolled in formal education.
-This includes 10.5% in primary, 7.8% in secondary, and 5.6% pursuing tertiary education.
+Educational participation is high, with 30.3% of residents currently enrolled in formal education.
+This includes 10.5% in primary education, 7.8% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education